amael-ls/code_article3/README.md

 #### initPath and initFilenamePattern

-Specifies where to load the initial densities for trees (i.e., initial condition of the forest structure for eac plot initially colonised).
+Specifies where to load the initial densities for trees (i.e., initial condition of the forest structure for each plot initially colonised).
 If a plot is originally empty, they there should be no file for that plot.
 Only filenames starting by the pattern specified in `filenamePattern` will be read.
 In this example, the filenames start by `ic_` (ic stands for initial condition).

 #### summaryFilePath, popDynFilePath, summaryFilePattern, popDynFilePattern